stfbk/stfbk.github.io/_news/2022-03-31-session-oauth-oic-mistakes-mobile-app-identiverse-2022.md

 ---

-The session **Top OAuth2/OpenID Connect mistakes found in production mobile apps** has been accepted to [Identiverse 2022](https://identiverse.com), which will take place in Trondheim, Norway, from May 4 to May 6, 2022.
+The session "**Top OAuth2/OpenID Connect mistakes found in production mobile apps**" has been accepted to [Identiverse 2022](https://identiverse.com), which will take place in Trondheim, Norway, from May 4 to May 6, 2022.
 The session will be presented by Amir Sharif (FBK) and Joseph Heenan.

 Here is the abstract: